Utah Vehicle Bill of Sale | Form TC-843

 • The amount that the vehicle was sold for and how it was paid for

-• Details about the vehicle, including the make, model, year, color, VIN, and license plate number
+• Details, including the make, model, year, color, VIN, and license plate number

 • Signature of the seller